StrangeJay/AWS_CICD/journal.md

 ![](img/cb2.png)

-- Enter a **Project name**.
+- Enter a **Project name** in the designated field.

 ![](img/cb3.png)

-- Click on the **chevron icon** in the source provider section and select **Bitbucket** from the dropdown.
+- In the Source provider section, click the **chevron icon** and select **Bitbucket** from the dropdown menu that appears.

 ![](img/cb4.png)

-- To connect to your Bitbucket account click on **Manage account credentials**.
+- Click on **Manage account credentials** to connect your AWS CodeBuild project to your Bitbucket account.

 ![](img/cb5.png)

-- Click on the **chevron icon** and select **OAuth app** as the Credential type.
+- Click the **chevron icon** and then select **OAuth app** as the Credential type from the dropdown menu.

 ![](img/cb6.png)

 > [!NOTE]
-Bitbucket access token is the best option but a paid feature, so use OAuth as long as you're logged into Bitbucket on the same browser.
+While using a Bitbucket access token is the recommended and most secure method, it's a paid feature.
+Therefore, as long as you are logged into Bitbucket in the same web browser, using OAuth app is a viable alternative.

-- Select **CodeBuild** as the service and then click on **Connect to Bitbucket**.
+- Choose **CodeBuild** and then click the **Connect to Bitbucket** button.

 ![](img/cb7.png)

-- Click on **Confirm** to confirm the connection.
+- Click the **Confirm** button to finalize the connection.

 ![](img/cb8.png)

-- You should see a message saying your account is successfully connected.
+- You should see a confirmation message indicating that your Bitbucket account has been successfully connected.

 ![](img/cb9.png)

-- Click on the empty field below Repository and select your **Bitbucket repository** from the dropdown.
+- Click in the empty field below 'Repository'.
+A dropdown menu will appear; select your **Bitbucket repository** from the list.

 ![](img/cb10.png)

-- Type the name of the branch we're using **`aws-ci`** into the Source version field.
+- In the 'Source version' field, type the branch name **`aws-ci`**.

 ![](img/cb11.png)

-- Select **Ubuntu** as your operating system.
+- Choose **Ubuntu** as the operating system for your build environment.

 ![](img/cb12.png)

-- Scroll down to Build spec and click on **Switch to editor**.
+- Scroll down the page until you find the 'Buildspec' section, and then click the **Switch to editor** button.

 ![](img/cb13.png)

-- Download or open up and copy the content of the **buildspec.yml file**, paste it in a text editor and replace the necessary fields.
+- Either download the [**buildspec.yml**](https://github.com/StrangeJay/AWS_CICD/blob/master/buildspec.yml) file to your computer or open it directly in your browser.
+Once you have access to its contents, copy everything and paste it into the text editor on the AWS CodeBuild page.
+Next, find and replace the placeholders or fields that need your specific configuration.

 ![](img/cb14.png)

 > [!NOTE]
-This command consists of three sed (stream editor) operations that modify the application.properties file located at src/main/resources/application.properties.
-Each command uses the sed -i option to perform an in-place substitution, meaning the file is modified directly without creating a new one.
+This command consists of three sed (stream editor) operations that modify the application.properties file located at `src/main/resources/application.properties`.
+Each command uses the `sed -i` option to perform an in-place substitution, meaning the file is modified directly without creating a new one.

 ```
 - sed -i 's/jdbc.password=admin123/jdbc.password=nr1mTWY6OvlLBovvmZpD/' src/main/resources/application.properties